pabloandresmelo/katacoda-scenarios/basic-pipeline/step2-monitoring.md

 For a canary deployment monitoring the performance and behavior of newly deployed containers is important to inspect before deciding to either promote the new version, or rolling it back.
 Containers can be monitored with Prometheus.
 There is a stable Helm chart that installs a Prometheus operator and some opinionated configurations on top of that.
 To install and configure the Prometheus stack run these 3 commands:

-`curl https://raw.githubusercontent.com/javajon/kubernetes-observability/master/configurations/prometheus-stack.sh | bash -s`{{execute}}
+`curl -D -I --head https://raw.githubusercontent.com/javajon/kubernetes-observability/master/configurations/prometheus-stack.sh | bash -s`{{execute}}

 The above script includes a wait command, so it will take a few minutes for it to complete.